yoonghan/lagom/lagom-scala-sbt-with-docker/README.md

 ```
  docker-compose up
 ```
- 15. Check all ok, then Ctrl-C
+ 15. Run for the other 2 servers adjusting the host_ip.
+Check all is ok, then Ctrl-C
 ```
  docker-compose down --volumes
  docker ps